2004 World Series

 The Red Sox had home-field advantage in the World Series by virtue of the AL winning the 2004 All-Star Game.
-In game one, Mark Bellhorn helped the Red Sox win with a home run, while starter Curt Schilling led the team to a game two victory by pitching six innings and allowing just one run.
+In game one, Mark Bellhorn helped the Red Sox win with a go-ahead home run in the 8th, while starter Curt Schilling led the team to a game two victory by pitching six innings and allowing just one run.
 The Red Sox won the first two games despite committing four errors in each.
 The Red Sox won game three, aided by seven shutout innings by Pedro Martínez.
-A home run by Johnny Damon in the first inning helped to win game four for the Red Sox to secure the series.
-The Cardinals did not lead in any of the games in the series.
+A leadoff home run by Johnny Damon in the first inning gave the Sox a lead they never relinquished in game four for the Red Sox to secure the series.
+The Cardinals did not lead in any of the games in the series; the sixth and eighth innings of the first game was the only time that the two teams were tied.
 Manny Ramírez was named the series' Most Valuable Player.

-While not a particularly competitive series, the 2004 World Series is ranked as one of the most memorable World Series of all time, and one of the most iconic professional sports moments from the 2000s due to its historical significance for Boston.
+The 2004 World Series was broadcast on Fox, and watched by an average of just under 25.5 million viewers.
+While not a particularly competitive series, the series is ranked as one of the most memorable World Series of all time, and one of the most iconic professional sports moments from the 2000s due to its historical significance for Boston.
 The Red Sox and Cardinals faced each other again in the 2013 World Series, which the Red Sox also won, this time 4 games to 2.

 Route to the series

+This was the ninth meeting between teams from Boston and St. Louis for a major professional sports championship.
+This previously happened in two World Series (1946, 1967), four NBA Finals (1957, 1958, 1960, 1961), Super Bowl XXXVI two years prior, and the 1970 Stanley Cup Final.
+It was also the third World Series between the Red Sox and Cardinals.
+The previous two meetings in 1946 and 1967 were both won by the Cardinals in seven games.